haddocking/haddocking.github.io/education/HADDOCK24/LightDock-membrane-proteins/index.md

 12:7:-31.35821:57:lightdock_57.pdb
 </pre>

 Each line represents a different cluster and lines are sorted from best to worst energy.
-For each line, there is information about the `clusted id`, the number of structures in the cluster, the best energy of the cluster, the `glowworm id` of the model with best energy and the PDB file name of the structure with best energy.
+For each line, there is information about the `cluster id`, the number of structures in the cluster, the best energy of the cluster, the `glowworm id` of the model with best energy and the PDB file name of the structure with best energy.

 Open the best predicted model for this swarm in PyMOL and have a look.